graphql/graphql.github.io/site/learn/Learn-Queries.md

 The field `name` returns a `String` type, in this case the name of the main hero of Star Wars, `"R2-D2"`.

-Oh, one more thing - the query above is **interactive**.
+> Oh, one more thing - the query above is *interactive*.
 That means you can change it as you like and see the new result.
 Try adding an `appearsIn` field to the `hero` object in the query, and see the new result.

-### Nested data

-In the previous example, we just asked for a simple string, but fields can also refer to objects.
-In that case, you can make a _sub-selection_ - GraphQL queries can traverse related objects and their fields, letting clients fetch lots of related data in one request, instead of making several roundtrips as one would need in a classic REST architecture.
+In the previous example, we just asked for a the name of our hero which returned a String, but fields can also refer to Objects.
+In that case, you can make a *sub-selection* of fields for that object.
+GraphQL queries can traverse related objects and their fields, letting clients fetch lots of related data in one request, instead of making several roundtrips as one would need in a classic REST architecture.

 ```graphql
 # { "graphiql": true }